tobealive/docs/docs/concepts/profiling.md

 V has initial support for profiling your programs.

-Next command will run your program and generate a **profile.txt** file, which you can then analyze:
+The next command will run your program and generate a **profile.txt** file, which you can then analyze:

 ```bash
 v -profile profile.txt run file.v